omerdagan84/eudyptula/README.md

 14 of the book, "Linux Device Drivers, 3rd edition."
 Don't worry, it's free, and online, no need to go buy anything.

-As always, please remember to use your ID assigned to you, yadda yadda yadda...
-It's "7c1caf2f50d1" of course.

 This is Task 06 of the Eudyptula Challenge
 ------------------------------------------